 Types of RFID tags

-Here are the three types of RFID tags in use right now:
+Here are the three types of RFID tags:

 Over the last few years, you have most likely received the newer EMV-chip equipped credit and debit cards.
 With these types of cards, you simply insert them in a register's reader instead of swiping.